manticoresoftware/manticoresearch/ISSUE_TEMPLATE.md

 **Steps to reproduce:**

-    Include a simple use case than can reproduce the problem, including the sphinx.conf, index files, queries etc.
+    Include a simple use case than can reproduce the problem, including the manticore.conf, index files, queries etc.
     1.
     2.
     3.